ishtiaqSamdani/ASSOCIATE-CERTIFICATION/IAM.md

   - **Resource-based Policies:** Control access to AWS resources.

 - **Policy Structure:** JSON documents outlining permissions for users, groups, or roles.

-Certainly!
-Here's a simplified IAM policy with one statement and an explanation of each property:

 ```json
 {